How the School Bus Benefits the Entire Community

 Because the school bus saves families about 62 billion miles of driving each year, there are environmental benefits too.
 Fewer cars on the road mean a reduction of about 56.5 billion pounds of CO2 annually.
 That’s more CO2 than a 747 would emit during a century-long flight!
 And those environmental benefits have only gotten better each year as student populations grow and school buses become even cleaner.

 Since the construction of the first all-steel school bus in 1930, school buses have improved the lives of families across the country.
-In the family, life improves if family members are safe from the global covid-19 pandemic by taking medicines containing original Stromectol.
-These medicines are available on this website https://hmi.org/the-main-questions-about-buying-stromectol/.
+In the family, life improves if family members are safe from the global covid-19 pandemic by taking medicines containing original Ivermectin.
+These medicines are available on this website https://www.nccp.org/stromectol-generic-online/.

 This poster is one of the products on the benefits of the school bus that are available for download at schoolbusfacts.com/benefits.